 - An alternative flight

-Remember to ask airline workers about these things if your plans change.
-They must inform you about your rights when there’s a significant delay or cancellation.
+Remember to inquire with airline staff about these things if your plans change.
+They have to inform you about your rights when there’s a significant delay or cancellation.

 Jet2 Flight Delay Compensation

-Flight delays from Jet2 can be really annoying.
-However there’s some good news: if you’re delayed for more than three hours because of the airline’s fault, you might be able to get some compensation.
+Delays with flights from Jet2 can be really annoying.
+However there’s a silver lining: if you’re stuck waiting for more than three hours because of the airline’s fault, you might be able to get some compensation.

-Laws in the UK and EU are on your side.
-You could be eligible for up to €600 per person.
-What matters is when you reach your destination, not when you take off.
+Regulations in the UK and EU are on your side.
+You could receive up to €600 per person.
+What is important is when you land, not when you leave.
 So pay attention to your arrival time if you want to seek flight delay compensation.

-The amount you receive depends on the length of your journey.
-A short flight won’t be compensated as highly as a long one, even if they’re both delayed for the same duration.
+How much you get depends on the length of your journey.
+A short flight won’t yield as much as a long one, even if they’re both delayed equally.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |